Yuba City Wrongful Death Lawyer

 • Intentional acts/assaults

-Investigation of wrongful death cases can be extremely difficult and emotional for the surviving family.
-Thorough investigation, however, is crucial to the success of a claim.
-A skilled and experienced Yuba City wrongful death attorney will be able to take much of the case-related stress off the family members' minds.
+Investigating wrongful death cases can be extremely difficult and emotional for the surviving family.
+A thorough investigation, however, is crucial to the success of a claim.
+A skilled and experienced Yuba City wrongful death attorney can take much of the case-related stress off the family members’ minds.
 The grieving process should not be needlessly entangled with questions surrounding the related legal matter.
-This is one of the many reasons it is beneficial to retain a compassionate lawyer who can protect your legal rights.
+This is one of the many reasons why retaining a compassionate lawyer who can protect your legal rights is beneficial.

 Can Wrongful Death Also be Homicide?

 While all homicides are wrongful deaths, not all wrongful deaths are homicides.
-Homicide is a criminal charge that refers to the intentional and unlawful killing of another person.
-It is possible for there to be both a criminal case and a civil wrongful death claim for monetary damages stemming from the same incident.
+Homicide is a criminal charge that refers to another person’s intentional and unlawful killing.
+There can be a criminal case and a civil wrongful death claim for monetary damages from the same incident.
 However, most civil wrongful death cases involve simple negligence, which would not give rise to a criminal matter.

 Who Can File a California Wrongful Death Lawsuit?

-Not just anyone has the legal authority to file a lawsuit to recover damages related to wrongful death.
-Only those with certain relationships to the deceased can do so.
+Not everyone has the legal authority to file a lawsuit to recover damages related to wrongful death.
+Only those with specific relationships to the deceased can do so.
 Examples include:

 • The surviving spouse or domestic partner